Soham360/csp-fastpages/_posts/2022-12-13-ExtraCreditSeminar.md

 Time Line
 - 2010 - Systems Engineer at a Start up, GPM (Email marketing automation)
-- 2012 - NBC Universal, Streaming media Infrastructures
+- 2012 - NBC Universal, Streaming media Infrastructures (Streaming Olympics)
-- 2014 intro to DevOps, transition to Qualcomm
+- 2014 - Intro to DevOps, transition to Qualcomm with Mr. Mortensen
-- 2021 Working at Twitter
+- 2021 - Working at Twitter

 Some projects he worked on:
-- Streaming media Infrastructure for the 2012 Olympic Games
-- Streaming Media Infrastructure at NBC Universal
+- Streaming media Infrastructure for the 2012 Olympic Games at NBC Universal
 - Analytics Infrastructure projects (locationSmart, Qualcomm)
 - Twitter Projects
     - New DataCenter Deployment
     - Migrating HomeTimeline to GraphQL

 ## Class Discussion
 Agile methodology (tech perspective):
 - Different companies have their own versions of Agile
 - Different companies use it based on their needs for their goals